-DVT is a condition in which a blood clot forms in one of the deep veins, usually in the leg.
-DVT can cause pain and swelling and may lead to complications such as pulmonary embolism.
+Deep vein thrombosis (DVT) is a condition in which a blood clot forms in one of your deep veins, usually in your leg.
+DVT can cause pain and swelling and may lead to complications, such as pulmonary embolism.

-When blood clots form in the superficial veins, which lie just under your skin, the condition is known as superficial thrombophlebitis.
-These superficial blood clots are different to DVT and are much less serious, although they can occasionally spread to deep veins.
+Sometimes blood clots can form in your superficial veins, which lie just under your skin.
+This is known as superficial thrombophlebitis.
+The condition is different to DVT and much less serious, but it can occasionally spread to your deep veins.

-Many blood clots are small and don't produce any symptoms.
-Your body will usually be able to gradually break them down with no long-term effects.
+Many blood clots are small and don't cause any symptoms.
+Your body will often be able to gradually break down a blood clot with no long-term effects.

-Although these symptoms may not be caused by DVT, if you have these symptoms you should visit your GP for advice.
+Although these symptoms may not be caused by DVT, if you have them, you should see your GP urgently for advice.

 DVT may not cause you any further problems, but possible complications can include the following.

 This is the most serious complication of DVT.
-A pulmonary embolism happens when a piece of the blood clot breaks off and travels through your bloodstream to your lungs, where it blocks one of the blood vessels.
+A pulmonary embolism happens when the blood clot (or a piece of it that has broken off) travels in your blood to your lungs, where it blocks one of your blood vessels.
 This is serious and can be fatal.
-See Related topics for further information.

-This happens if the damage caused by a DVT permanently reduces the ability of your veins to efficiently return blood from your lower leg to your heart.
+This happens if DVT damages the valves in your veins and permanently reduces the ability of your veins to efficiently return blood from your lower leg to your heart.
 This can lead to ongoing high pressure in the veins in your legs and can eventually cause long-term pain and swelling.
-In severe cases these may lead to ulcers on your leg.
+If the condition becomes severe, you may develop ulcers on your leg.

-This is a rare complication that only happens with a large DVT.
-The blood clot can cause the pressure in your vein to become high.
+This is a rare complication that only happens with severe DVT.
+The blood clot can cause the pressure in your vein to rise.
 This can block the flow of blood through your arteries, so less oxygen is carried to your affected leg.
 This can be painful and lead to skin ulcers, infection and even gangrene.

-There is evidence that long-haul flights (lasting over four hours) can increase your risk of developing DVT.
-Although you usually hear about DVT in relation to flying, this is confusing because the risk is mainly the result of sitting down for long periods of time, which can happen during any form of long-distance travel, whether by car, bus, train or air.
+There is evidence that long-haul travel (lasting over four hours) can increase your risk of developing DVT.
+Although you usually hear about DVT in relation to flying, this is confusing because the risk is mainly the result of being inactive for long periods of time.
+This can happen during any form of long-distance travel, whether by car, bus, train or air.
 Therefore, you may hear the phrase ‘travel-related DVT’ being used.

-Generally, your risk of developing DVT when travelling is small unless you have at least one of the risk factors mentioned above.
-If this is the case, you should talk to your GP before you travel on a flight of more than four hours.
+Generally, your risk of developing DVT when travelling is small unless you have one or more of the risk factors mentioned previously.
+If you do, talk to your GP before you travel for four hours or more.

 Your GP will ask about your symptoms and examine you.
-If he or she thinks that you might have a DVT, you may be referred to a specialist in hospital or clinic for full assessment.
-You may then have the following tests.
+If he or she thinks that you might have a DVT, you may be referred to a specialist in a hospital or clinic for further tests.
+These may include the following.

 These are also called graduated compression stockings.
 Your doctor may recommend that you wear them as they may help to reduce pain and swelling.
 They can also help to prevent post-thrombotic syndrome.
-You will need to have these fitted for you by a nurse or pharmacist and may need to wear them for two years or more after having a DVT.
+You will need to have these fitted for you by a nurse or pharmacist and may need to wear them for at least two years after developing DVT.

 Ask your GP for advice if you think you're at risk of developing DVT.